Imadndk/Orange_Internship/ML Models Selection & Deployment/README.md

      - **Docker**

 3. **LSTM Model**:
-   - Development of the **LSTM classification model** to predict urgent medical cases in real-time, based on IoT device data.
+   - Development of the **LSTM multiclassification model** to predict urgent medical cases in advance real-time, based on IoT device data.

 ---